playup/CoreTextToy/README.markdown

 Link and image tags are now supported.

-The following tags are supported
+The following tags are supported.
+More tags might be supported, see the source code for details.

 * &lt;br&gt;
 * &lt;b&gt;